-register car as second vehicle
+register a car as a second vehicle

 Minutes